 - In airplane mode during flight

-- Due to HIPPA restrictions, photography is prohibited once on scene and when a patient is in the aircraft.
+- Due to HIPAA restrictions, photography is prohibited once on scene and when a patient is in the aircraft.

-- For security reasons, riders are not allowed to stay in the hanger/quarters when the Pegasus medical crewmembers are not present.
+- For security reasons, riders are not allowed to stay in the hangar/quarters when the Pegasus medical crew members are not present.

 - You must have a driver’s license or official ID with you at all times.